ak-alam/kubernetes-mastery-exercises-Hands-on/pod-autoscaling/VPA/README.md

 ```

 #### 3. Describe new pods (To see the updated resources allocated by VPA)
 When a new hamster Pod is started, describe it and view the updated CPU and memory allocation.
+VPA will adjust the cpu & memory allocations for the deployment pods.
 ```sh
 kubectl describe pod hamster-xxxxxxxxx-xxxxx
 ```